Lyn Barron: Her Movies, Marriage to Christopher Atkins, and Life Beyond Hollywood

 | Daughter | Brittney Bomann (born 1987), also involved in acting |

-| Current Status | Private life.
-No confirmed public appearances since mid-1980s.
-No verified social media presence. |
+| Current Status | Private.
+No confirmed public appearances since mid-1980s. |

 Early Life: Sydney, Modeling, and the Australian Film Scene